Frequently Asked Questions

 |U18||$700 +||9 - 12||4 - 6 travel (3 - 5 overnight)|

 Q: Is the cost paid immediately?
-No. The $60 USA Volleyball player membership fee is due immediately after teams are formed in November.
-A $100 commitment deposit is due at the December 2, 2018 All-Club meeting when the tournament schedules are finalized.
+No. The $60 USA Volleyball player membership is due immediately after teams are formed in November.
+A $100 commitment deposit is due at the November 24, 2019 All-Club meeting when the tournament schedules are presented.

 Q: Are the coaches paid?
 Yes.
-Our coaches are the only paid members of our club and are required to be IMPACT training certified with USA Volleyball.
+Our coaches are required to be IMPACT & SafeSport training certified with USA Volleyball.
 Our coaches have multiple years’ experience with club ball and many have coached at the high school level.

 Q: How many teams are there?
-We usually have seven: one U12, three U14, two U16, and one U18.
-We add/subtract teams depending on turnout.
+We usually have between five and seven: two U12, two U14, two U16, and one U18.
+We add/subtract teams depending on turnout and available coaches.
 Teams will have no more than ten players each.